 The field of Political Methodology includes training in statistics, econometrics and formal theory; reviewing and developing new methods for the scientific study of politics; has particular emphases in Bayesian statistical inference, causal inference, computationally-intensive approaches to statistical inference, the design and analysis of experiments, game theory, the graphical display of quantitative information, sampling for survey-based research, the analysis of spatial data, the statistical analysis of text.
-Faculty: Avidit Acharya, Adam Bonica, Gary W. Cox, Justin Grimmer, Jens Hainmueller, Andrew B. Hall, Shanto Iyengar, Simon D. Jackman, Karen L. Long Jusko, Douglas Rivers, Paul M. Sniderman, Michael Tomz.
+Faculty: Avidit Acharya, Adam Bonica, Gary W. Cox, Vicky Fouka, Justin Grimmer, Jens Hainmueller, Andrew B. Hall, Shanto Iyengar, Simon D. Jackman, Karen L. Jusko, Douglas Rivers, Gary M. Segura, Paul M. Sniderman, Michael Tomz.

 Political Theory at Stanford approaches the study of justice, legitimacy, and power by conjoining normative theory (reflection on political values), positive theory (study of how values can be achieved by institutions), and the intellectual history of political thought (from Plato to Rawls).
 Among the topics with which our faculty and students are concerned are democracy, equality, rule of law, global justice, international relations, realism and idealism, education, deliberation, institutional innovation, and the organization of knowledge.
 Faculty: Bruce E. Cain, Emilee Chapman, Michael A. McFaul, Alison E.J.
 McQueen, Terry M. Moe, Josiah Ober, Rob Reich.